Minimalist Experiments for Midlife: Simple Shifts That Create Space

 A Simplified Meal Plan

-I started batch-cooking 3 to 4 dinners twice a week about a month ago and it has been the best thing I’ve done for Khushi & I in a very long time.
-There’s no stress when it comes to what to cook every day and with both being leading busy lives, knowing that there are healthy and nourishing meals already in the fridge waiting for us is simply pure bliss.
+I started batch-cooking 3 to 4 dinners twice a week about a month ago, and it has been the best thing I’ve done for Khushi & me in a very long time.
+There’s no stress when it comes to what to cook every day, and with both of us being leading busy lives, knowing that there are healthy and nourishing meals already in the fridge waiting for us is simply pure bliss.

 Unsubscribe from Email Lists